Step by Step

 “The last three years of my drinking, I drank on my job.
 The amount of will power exercised to control my drinking during working hours, diverted into a constructive channel, would have made me President, and the thing that made the will power possible was the knowledge that as soon as my day was finished I could drink myself into oblivion.
 Inside, though, I was scared to death, for I knew that the time was coming (and it couldn’t be too remote) when I would be unable to hold that job.
 Maybe I wouldn’t be able to hold any job, or maybe (and this was my greatest fear) I wouldn’t care whether I had a job or not.
 I knew it didn’t make any difference where I started, the inevitable end would be skid row.
 The only reality I was able to face had been forced upon me by its very repetition – I had to drink; and I didn’t know there was anything in the world that could be done about it.” – Alcoholics Anonymous, 3rd Edition, 1976, “They Lost Nearly All,” Ch 12 (“Freedom From Bondage”), p 548.

-Today, I remember when I drank on the job, then feared I would be “caught” and lose it and, ultimately, not caring if I did.
-And I must remember the thought that got me through those long working days was I could go home and drink myself into literal oblivion – then do and feel it all over the next day.
-I need to remember so I don’t forget the helpless, hopeless and pathetic creature I had become and that my early time in the Program required some tough, tough work not only to sober up but also to care again.
+Today, remembering when I drank on the job, then fear that I would be “caught” and lose it and, ultimately, not caring if I did.
+And I remember the thought that got me through those long working days – I could go home and drink myself into literal oblivion.
+And I could do it all over the next day.
+I need to remember so I don’t forget the helpless, hopeless and pathetic creature I had become and that my early time in the program required some tough, tough work not only to sober up but also to care again.
 Today, the power of a drink after work holds no power anymore, only disdain and disgust that it will plunge me back into that yesterday if I allow it.
 Today, I won’t allow it.
 The harsh and painful memories of my yesterday serve me well today not to go back there.
 And our common journey continues.
-Step by step. – Chris M., 2015
+Step by step. – Chris M., 2016